R-WoM: Retrieval-augmented World Model For Computer-use Agents: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented a systematic study of LLM-based world models for computer-use tasks, revealing that while they can model state transitions and recognize task-relevant progress, they fail to reliably adapt to unfamiliar environments in long-term planning without grounding.
 To address this, we proposed the Retrieval-augmented World Model (R-WoM), which incorporates environment-specific tutorial knowledge during the imagination rollouts and reward prediction procedures to reduce hallucinations and stale knowledge.
 Evaluations on WebArena and OSWorld show that R-WoM consistently outperforms competitive baselines, demonstrating the efficacy of retrieval-augmented grounding for LLM agents in dynamic browser-use and computer-use scenarios.
-While R-WoM shows promises in improving LLM as world models, some bottlenecks still remain.
-First, the grounding stage requires availability of online tutorials for the target environment, which has limits in tutorial-scarce domains, or when documentation is outdated.
-Synthesizing tutorials from tutorial-scarce environments is one of the future directions we aim to explore.
-Second, despite the efficiency optimizations in R-WoM's rollout simulation and reward estimation, the computational cost is still non-trivial.
-Conducting world modeling in an agentic way to further reduce costs can be our future work.